 In accordance with EUTR Hans K also developed its own diligence system.
 It means that we carry out individual risk assessments of both raw materials and suppliers.
 This contributes to an open dialogue with our partners in order to minimize the environmental impact.
 This traceability and responsibility system was controlled and approved by the Board of Forestry in 2013.

 Our furniture is made to last, for your sake but also for the environment.
-Therefore our furniture is tested by the SP Swedish National Testing Institute to ensure that it has a proper and sustainable construction.
+Therefore our furniture is tested by RISE Research Institutes of Sweden to ensure that it has a proper and sustainable construction.
 The fabrics are tested by textile laboratories to ensure that they can withstand wear.
 We believe that the best environmental arrangement is to avoid wear and tear.

 We also request our suppliers to comply with the principle of anti-corruption in the United Nations Global Compact.
 In this way, we help to work with our suppliers to ensure a healthy financial sustainability without corruption also in other countries.
 For sure, Hans K is following the Swedish legislation and generally accepted accounting principles.
 We constantly work for a future sustainable profitability and together with our customers and suppliers contribute to a sustainable development.